Rohitgupta18/Multigame/README.md

-Certainly!
-Here's a GitHub description for your "multigames" project:

 Multigames
 🎮 Welcome to Multigames, a collection of classic games built using HTML, CSS, and JavaScript.
 This repository features a variety of entertaining games to keep you engaged.